greenelab/covid19-review/content/95-ismms-himc-appendix.md

 help us better understand the host immune responses in COVID-19 and potential therapeutic vaccines.

+#### Significance

-**Significance**: This study identified mAbs that recognize the new coronavirus, SARS-Cov-2.
+This study identified mAbs that recognize the new coronavirus, SARS-Cov-2.
 These cross-reactive mAbs will help in developing diagnostic assays for COVID-19.

+#### Credit

+*This review was undertaken by Tamar Plitt and Katherine Lindblad as part of a project by students, postdocs and faculty at the Immunology Institute of the Icahn School of Medicine, Mount Sinai.*

 ### Mortality of COVID-19 is Associated with Cellular Immune Function Compared to Immune Function in Chinese Han Population